kvarak/dnd/docs/_Rules/skills.md

 ### Spending skill points
 Unless otherwise noted, each skill costs 1 skill point.
 To buy a skill you must know the skill right above it in the “skill tree”.
 You can save skill points, and are allowed to spend them at a later time, after finishing a long rest.
 Additionally you can spend skill points the following ways.
-- **Ability Score Increase**.
+- <b>Ability Score Increase</b>.
 You can spend 2 skill points to increase an ability score by 1.
-- **Improved Proficiency**.
+- <b>Improved Proficiency</b>.
 If you have Expertise with a skill, you can spend 2 skill points to gain +1 to all checks with that skill.
 You can improve it even further, increasing the cost by 1 point each time you buy this.

 ### Terms
-- **Cost: X**.
+- <b>Cost: X</b>.
 This skill costs a number of skill points equal to X.
-- **Expertise**.
+- <b>Expertise</b>.
 You have advantage on checks using this proficiency.
-- **Expertise (Ability X, Ability Y)**.
+- <b>Expertise (Ability X, Ability Y)</b>.
 You have advantage, but one of the dice uses ability modifier X and the other ability modifier Y.
-- **Group**.
+- <b>Group</b>.
 This is a group of skills.
 When learning this, select one of the skills in the description instead.
 You can learn this multiple times, each time selecting a different subskill.
-- **Synergy (X)**.
+- <b>Synergy (X)</b>.
 If you have proficiency with skill X, gain advantage when using that skill.
-- **Trait**.
+- <b>Trait</b>.
 A trait is a binary skill; either you can do it or not.
 A roll is not required in most cases.
-- **Untrained**.
+- <b>Untrained</b>.
 Unless a trait or a specialized activity, this skill can normally be attempted without having proficiency.
-- **→ X**.
+- <b>→ X</b>.
 If you have proficiency with skill X, the cost of this skill is reduced by 1.

 ### Skill list